voelkerb/annoticity/README.md

 Even though the tool is optimized to label electricity data, it can be applied to other time series data as well.

 ## Hosting
-Annoticity is hosted at the University of Freiburg at [https://earth.informatik.uni-freiburg.de/annoticity](https://earth.informatik.uni-freiburg.de/annoticity).
+A demo of Annoticity is hosted at [http://voelkerb.com:8000](http://voelkerb.com:8000).

 ## Host your own?
 ```bash